hexbatch/apple-core/layer-docs/a-inner-layers/services/user-services.md

 --------------------------------------------

 ## job:create_user
 Makes a new user.
-Fills in the user attributes on the user token.
+Fills in the user attributes on the user element.
 Makes the  user_wallet, landing, and home sets

 Input data:
 * user info